ZhangMian-CentraleSupelec/High-Frequency-Data-and-Limit-Order-Book/README.md

   - The basic peoperties of Hawkes Process
   - Test the goodness of fit for the Hawkes Process
   - Simulation of Hawkes Process on MLE
+ ## Part5.
+Hawkes Process in Finance
+  - The fit of Hawkes Model to the limit order book
+  - Systematic analysis.